The Mental Health Toolkit

 Objectives and techniques

 The project disseminates the Mental Health Toolkit to workplaces and work communities by utilising research on the dissemination and implementation of innovations.
-The toolkit includes research-based tools and methods developed in the Mental Health at Work Programme (2021–2022), which have been assessed to be effective.
+The toolkit includes research-based tools and methods, which have been assessed to be effective, to help work communities build a humane work culture that supports mental well-being.
+The project offers support for putting the Mental Health Toolkit to use.
+The project develops existing tools further and develops new ones.
+The project also carries out free-of-charge training and coaching.

 A quantitative goal is to reach 1000 workplaces and occupational health care units during the project.